 Walmart had been hearing complaints for years owing to poor customer service.
-But, it seems like everything is back to the right track for Walmart, as it has seen a higher-than-expected 10% increase in shares in the first quarter, this year.
+But, it seems like everything is back on the right track for Walmart, as it has seen a higher-than-expected 10% increase in shares in the first quarter, this year.

 They have invested a whopping $ 2.7 billion last year for improving customer service, and directed this amount towards wage increases, scheduling improvements, employee training, improving its stores and and better syncing of inventory in order to avoid stock-outs.